 If a transfer would violate compliance, the trade simply cannot be executed.

-Dino Secondary Contract The on-chain engine:
+Dino Secondary Contract

 Stores & updates offers